valeriyshevchenko90/WhereToGo/README.md

 Due to security assessments of different projects, I found different leaked/exposed accounts on the domain of the organization.
 But every time it was so difficult to discover the place where I can reuse those credentials and how can I expand my attack surface.
 This project should help researchers, pentesters, bounty-hunters to expand the risks of compromised accounts in the corporate environment.

-###### Disclaimer The authors of this document take no responsibility for correctness.
+##### ☝🏻 Disclaimer The authors of this document take no responsibility for correctness.
 This project is merely here to help guide security researchers towards determining whether something is vulnerable or not, but does not guarantee accuracy.
-This project heavily relies on contributions from the public; therefore, proving that something is vulnerable is the security researcher and bug bounty program's sole discretion.
-On top of that, it is worth noting that some bug bounty programs may accept dangling DNS record reports without requiring proof of compromise.
+This project heavily relies on contributions from the public.
+The information included at this page is for educational purposes.